thomneuenschwander/bash-scripts-collection/README.md

 This repository contains various Bash scripts that I am developing. 💻

-## 1) AEDS II TP Builder
+## 1) TP Builder - AEDS II

-Check out the [TP Builder](./tp-builder/).
+Check out the [TP Builder](./tp-builder/tp-builder.md).
 It is a project to prepare the development environment for [practical assignments](https://github.com/icei-pucminas/aeds2/tree/master/tps) throughout the Algorithms and Data Structures II course. 📚